 Where have they landed?

-Ninety-six percent of graduates from Boston College’s Class of 2018 were employed, enrolled in graduate school, or involved in a fellowship or volunteer experience according to survey results released by Institutional Research, Planning & Assessment (IRPA) and the Career Center.
+Ninety-five percent of graduates from Boston College’s Class of 2019 were employed, enrolled in graduate school, or involved in a fellowship or volunteer experience.
 The findings, which place BC among the top universities nationwide, underscore the value of a BC education and showcase the impressive accomplishments of the students who earned their diplomas last year.

 First destinations interactive dashboard

 Use the links below to explore first destinations of graduates by school, major, industry, location, and more.

 Median starting salary for the Class of 2019